Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

     radius: 1.0
 ```

-### Global openings limit
+### GLOBAL OPENINGS LIMIT

-Limit of how many times can be crate opened in TOTAL by all players.
+Limit of how many times a crate can be opened in TOTAL by all players.

 ```yml
 open-restrictions: